bookofproofs/bookofproofs.github.io/_sources/history/20th-century/baumslag.md

 * The New York Group Theory Seminar was started by Wilhelm Magnus in around 1955 but after he retired in 1987 Baumslag took over running the seminar.
 * Later in his career, Baumslag became interested in the interaction between group theory and computer science.
 * Gilbert Baumslag's work on cryptography led to him publishing papers on the topic, the first three of which all appeared in 2006: Cryptosystems using linear groups; A proposed public key cryptosystem using the modular group; and Designing key transport protocols using combinatorial group theory.
-* Baumslag was married to Mary Kennedy and they lived in Manhattan and Long Island.
 * The remaining two authors dedicate the paper to the memory of Gilbert and to all the work that he inspired.
 * In 1985, at Groups St Andrews, Gilbert Baumslag gave a short course on one-relator groups which provided a look at the subject up to that point.
 * We look at the solution by Wise of Baumslag's residual finiteness conjecture and discuss a new Baumslag conjecture on virtually free-by-cyclic groups.